Nazanin1369/movieApp/README.md

 ![Audits](./images/audit.png "audits")

-### Future Enhancements
+### Possible Enhancements
-- Enable Virtual Scrolling so that more movies fetch from the server when user scroll down
+- Enable Virtual Scrolling so that more movies fetch from the server when user scroll down.
-- Fix the issue with Parcel not being able to attach style to web components at run-time
+- Fix the issue with Parcel not being able to import the web component linked style.
-- Resize API images to be able to keep the ratio aspect
+- Resize API images to keep the right aspect ratio.
+- Enable using webp image extentions on Chrome only.